bmink/esp_rotary/README.md

 unique for the CW / CCW directions.
 This means that we can implement a state machine to go through the pin value stages of CW or CCW rotation in order.

-This will essentially eliminate bounce, since bounce will manifest as the state machine harmlessly advancing / reverting steps.
+This will eliminate bounce, since bounce will manifest as the state machine harmlessly advancing / reverting steps.
 However, once we complete an *entire* go around in state changes, we can be sure that this was no coincidence and count it as a rotary increment or decrement.

 The following graphic illustrates the states.
 The "Pins" line shows the state of pins A and B. For example, "HH" means both A and B are high (inactive) and